dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 | OpCount : Op.
 ```

 Let's see the compiler and the evaluation function.
-For the latter, we add a
-helper that fills in the initial instruction counter and empty stack.

 ```coq
 Fixpoint compile_Expr (e : Expr) : list Op :=